The orbital-driven topological phase transition and planar Hall responses in ternary tellurides Weyl semi-metals: Effect of SOC and topological characterization of Weyl points in ternary tellurides

-The topological properties without SOC case are found to be quite similar between the two ternary tellurides \cite{SM}.
-TaRhTe$_4$ (TaIrTe$_4$) appears as hybrid (type-II) WSM without SOC where WPs without SOC are presented in table \ref{table}.
-Within the full relativistic case i.e., with SOC, there are three (one) quartets of WPs for TaRhTe$_4$ (TaIrTe$_4$).
-Their location and energies are provided in Table \ref{table1}.
-These WPs, labeled as W$_1$, W$_2$ and W$_3$, lie in the $k_z=0$ plane while remaining well-separated in energy and momentum space, indicating that the WSM phase in {\trt} is robust.
-Interestingly, the WPs W$_1$ and W$_2$ are of type-II in nature and emerge as touching points of electron and hole pockets below the Fermi level, whereas W$_3$ is of type-I in nature and is located above the Fermi level \cite{SM}.
-The coexistence of both type-I and type-II WPs makes TaRhTe$_4$ as hybrid Weyl semimetal.
-Whereas, TaIrTe$_4$ has only type-II WPs ($W$).
 The details of computational part, WPs characterization and spectral properties for both ternary tellurides are described in supplementary materials \cite{SM}.
 It is interesting to note that coexistence of both type-I and type-II WPs has also been predicted in {\nit} \cite{li2017_nit,zhou2019}.
-The spectral densities and Fermi surface mapping for one energy set of WPs in both TaRhTe$_4$ and TaIrTe$_4$ are presented in Fig.\ref{fig3} where long Fermi arcs are clearly visible conneting WPs with opposite chirality.
+The spectral densities and Fermi surface mapping for one energy set of WPs in both TaRhTe$_4$ and TaIrTe$_4$ are presented in Fig.\ref{fig3} where long Fermi arcs are clearly visible connecting WPs with opposite chirality.